 During the reporting year, there were no cases of workplace fatalities.
-While 32 incidents of work-related injuries recorded in the reporting year, the figure has fallen drastically from 48 incidents in 2018.
+While 41 incidents of work-related injuries were recorded in the reporting year, the overall accident rate per 1,000 workers is 17.2 - way below the HA benchmark standard of 21.
 The work-related injuries cases involved cleaners and security guards, incurred due to accidents in regular work activities (e.g. patrols) or on the way to work (e.g. tripping over on the road).
 Investigations and follow-up actions were immediately undertaken within the Group.